-- Half of SMEs hit by late paying customers
+- Over two fifths of SMEs hit by late paying customers

 - Government needs to tackle UK’s late payments culture